 Basically, something breaks out and a day or two later it fails.
 It goes back into the range.
 But if the next day it gaps up, often that gap up will take it back up and the breakout will follow through because all the people that bought the breakout are disappointed and they’re out.
 Now, there’s less overhead supply.
 That’s one of the more recent patterns we’ve been having success with.

 Really what we do is not rocket science.
 It’s pretty basic, trend trading, pullback trading, and trend reversals.
 That’s probably the bulk of it.
-For a more detailed summary of our trading strategy, check out this 7-minute video.
+Press here for a more detailed summary of our trading strategy.

 Do you ever try and forecast the market?